Fast calibration of two-factor models for energy option pricing: Variance derivation by Lyapunov equation

-By applying \eqref{eq:lyapunov-solution}, after some algebraic manipulation, the following analytical solution is found:
+By applying \eqref{eq:lyapunov-solution}, after some algebraic manipulation, the analytical solution of the Lyapunov equation \eqref{eq:lyapunov-general} is found:

 As the log-price of the underlying is represented by $x_1$, for pricing purposes the only relevant term is $P_{11}$.

 Despite the variance of the LMR-GW model was already known in the literature, the application of the Lyapunov equation makes the derivation far easier.
 Another example can be found in \cref{appendix-schwartz}, where we derive the variance of the Schwartz model \cite{Schwartz2000}.

-Moreover, the method based on the Lyapunov equation is general and can be applied to every linear stochastic system, even though the existence of an analytical solution to the matrix exponential is not guaranteed.
+The method based on the Lyapunov equation is general and can be applied to every linear stochastic system which follows the assumptions stated for \eqref{eq:linear-system}.
+General procedures to compute the matrix exponential are discussed in the classical book by Hall \cite{Hall2015}, but it must be noted that our problem calls for the solution of the matrix exponential to be written as a function of time.
+Even for models with a relatively low dimension, finding an analytical expression for $e^{At}$ can be challenging or even impossible.
+Therefore, alternative methods are of interest.